Tsunami-kun/BimanGrasp-Generation/README.md

 python visualization.py --object_code <object_name> --num <grasp_index>
 ```

 While BimanGrasp-Generation is able to work with any 3D object mesh, this repository contains a mini demo on 5 randomly sample objects.
-To prepare your own objects, you could follow the asset processing script and instructions designed by DexGraspNet: https://github.com/PKU-EPIC/DexGraspNet/tree/main/asset_process
+To prepare your own objects, you could follow the asset processing script and instructions by DexGraspNet: https://github.com/PKU-EPIC/DexGraspNet/tree/main/asset_process

 ## Demo Visualization